Recommended products

 Editing and transcription

 Headliner makes your audio look good and they have a transcription service to make captions for your video awesomeness.
 The free tier is extra generous so no harm done by checking them out.
 My audiograms were done with Headliner.
+Now, I use my app, Lappaa.

 In autumn 2021, I switched to a video and audio format in my podcast.
 My workflow changed.
 First, the audio is treated with Izotope products (e.g. RX) removing echoes and other distractions.
 The actual editing for both is done in Davinci Resolve Studio.
 The free version is amazing and it’s more than enough to get your basic workflow working.
+If you want to switch to the paid version, check out for a Resolve Speed Editor bundle (or similar that has the license included).

 Services and music